IIS Security: Top Tips to Harden your IIS Web Server

 2. Input your site in the box and click the two options below.

-3. Now just hit the scan button and wait a few seconds for your results.
+3. Now just hit the scan button and wait a few seconds to see any HTTP security misconfigurations:

 IIS Security: HTTP Header Test